azalanivisa/cybersource-rest-sdk-python/README.md

 ## Usage

-1. Register on Visa Developer Platform.
+1. Register on VDP (Visa Developer Platform) (hyperlink to “https://developer.visa.com/”).

 2. Create an application on VDP.
+Make sure “CyberSource Payment API” is checked before creating the application.

 3. Payload has to be in the form of a json file.
 Mention path of the payload file in configuration.ini.

 4. Put API key and Shared Sercet in app.config.
-For more information on `configuration.ini` refer : [Manual](https://github.com/visa/SampleCode/wiki/Manual)
+For more information on configuration.ini refer : Manual .
+CyberSource Payment API uses X-Pay-Token authentication method in the manual.

 5. Run the samples using the following command:
    $ python sampleTransaction.py payloadPath